BurntSushi/quickcheck/README.md

 Crate features:

-- `"unstable"`: Enables Arbitrary implementations that require the Rust nightly channel.
 - `"use_logging"`: (Enabled by default.)
 Enables the log messages governed `RUST_LOG`.
 - `"regex"`: (Enabled by default.)
 Enables the use of regexes with `env_logger`.

-Prior to quickcheck 0.8, this crate had an `i128` feature for enabling support for 128-bit integers.
-As of quickcheck 0.8 this feature is now provided by default and thus no longer available.

 ### Minimum Rust version policy